 When applying to Dutch universities, there can be a lot to think about, be we have summarised the above into a list of 4 key pieces of advice.

-Firstly, make a decision on which types of university you would like to apply to.
+Firstly, make a decision on which type of university you would like to apply to.
 You are free to apply to all of the types mentioned above, but please remember that research universities tend to be more academically rigorous, focus on critical thinking and independent study (essentially, the “why”).
 Applied science universities are normally more focused on building skills needed for employment and have a greater emphasis on collaborative work (essentially, the “how”).
 If you want to study liberal arts, it is likely that you will apply to a university college, and we encourage you to check the admissions criteria for these colleges as they will differ from their research or applied science namesakes.

 Secondly, please bear in mind the application process and availability of certain subject choices.
 As mentioned under the section titled ‘Studielink and your choices’, above, you can put down up to 4 choices.
 Of these, 2 can be Numerus Fixus courses whilst 1 can be medicine, both of which could have subject requirements.
 Therefore, please look at the relevant university webpages to confirm the course requirements and application process for your chosen course.
 It is also likely that you will require a CV and motivational letter for competitive courses, and could be invited to an admissions day.